DHTMLX/docs-suite/docs/treegrid/api/treegrid_adjust_config.md

 # adjust

-@short: defines whether the width of columns is automatically adjusted to the width of their content
+@short: Optional.
+Defines whether the width of columns is automatically adjusted to the width of their content

 @signature: {'adjust?: "header" | "footer" | "data" | boolean;'}